nikitavoloboev/data/docs/animals/animals.md

 I love all animals.
 And I am sad that some people decide to eat them and not [let them live a fulfilling & happy life](../environment/veganism.md).

+I plan to invest most of money I earn into helping [biodiversity and preventing extinctions](https://www.nature.com/articles/d41586-022-04370-4).

+In perfect world, it should not be this easy to buy dead animal's meat in supermarkets. 😿

 ## Lovely animals

 - [Indian giant squirrel](https://twitter.com/obscure_otd/status/1520773905946136576)